headwindz/figx/src/getSelectedNodes/index.md

 # getSelectedNodes

-Get the selected nodes of the current page, filtered with specified predicate.
+Get the selected nodes of the current page, filtered with the specified predicate.

 ## Example